LaunchCodeEducation/lchs/src/chapters/http/web-addresses.rst

 - ``q`` : ``recent+nasa+images``
 - ``ia`` : ``images``

-A search for "NASA" returns its `home page <https://www.nasa.gov/>`__ and lots of other information.
+A search for "NASA" returns its `home page and lots of other information <https://duckduckgo.com/?q=nasa&t=h_&ia=web>`__.
 Adding the query string helps narrow down the results.
 In this case, we want to focus on recent images shared by NASA.

+.. admonition:: Try It!

+   #.
+Follow the link https://google.com/?q=python and compare the query string
+      ``q=python`` compares to the text that appears in the search box.
+   #.
+In the address bar, change ``q=python`` to ``q=python+turtles`` and tap
+      *Enter*.
+How does the page change?
+   #.
+Does including the query string in the address bar actually run the
+      Google search?

 Video Summary
 -------------